sammytran277/algorithms/chapter2/Chapter2Notes.md

 Like quicksort, the time complexity is O(n * log<sub>2</sub>n), but the 3-way partitioning scheme allows the algorithm to work faster in the presence of duplicate keys, which is very common in practice.

 The space complexity is O(log<sub>2</sub>n), same as quicksort and for the same reasons.

+---

+### **Priority Queues**

+A priority queue is an *abstract data type* that has the following operations: <br>
+* insert(): Inserts a key into the priority queue
+* max(): Returns the largest key
+* delMax(): Pops the largest key out of the priority queue
+* isEmpty(): Returns a boolean representing whether or not the priority queue is empty
+* size(): Returns the number of keys in the priority queue

+The operations above are for a priority queue that cares about maximum keys.
+We could easy change the implementation to build a priority queue that works with minimum keys instead if we need to.

+#### **Time Complexity for Priority Queue Operations**

+The time complexity of basic priority queue operations depends on the implementation details.
+For instance, we could store the keys in an array, a linked list, or a heap, which we will cover next.
+For either data structure, we could either sort the keys or choose not to.

+For an unordered array:
+* Insertion - O(1)
+* Popping - O(n)

+For a sorted array:
+* Insertion - O(n)
+* Popping - O(1)

+For a heap:
+* Insertion - O(logn)
+* Popping - O(logn)

+---

+### **Heaps**

+TBD

+---